rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 using data from the public test environment of .it ccTLD.
 The RDAP server does not implement any security policy because data returned by this server are only for experimental testing purposes.
-The RDAP server returns responses including JSCard in place of jCard when queries contain the parameter jscard=1.
+The RDAP server returns responses including Card in place of jCard when queries contain the parameter jscard=1.
 - Level of Maturity: This is a "proof of concept" research implementation.
 - Coverage: This implementation includes all of the features described in this specification.
 - Contact Information: Mario Loffredo, mario.loffredo@iit.cnr.it